cwwang1979/BoneMarrow/README.md

 ## Publications
 If you use this software in your research, please cite our publication:

-Ching-Wei Wang, Sheng-Chuan Huang, Jeff L Gaol, Yu-Ching Lee, Shwu-Ing Meng and Yu-Jie Shen "Deep Learning for Bone Marrow Cell Detection and Classification on Whole-Slide Images."
+Ching-Wei Wang, Sheng-Chuan Huang, Yu-Ching Lee, Yu-Jie Shen, Shwu-Ing Meng and and Jeff L Gaol.
+"Deep Learning for Bone Marrow Cell Detection and Classification on Whole-Slide Images."
 Medical Image Analysis (under review).

 ## Cloud Demo